j9p0/Grandma2-telnet-python/README.md

 - telnetlib

 As telnetlib is removed in python 3.13 you will need python standard telnetlib.
-You can find it here https://github.com/youknowone/python-deadlib or install it with your package manager
+You can find it here https://github.com/youknowone/python-deadlib or install it with your package manager or pip

 - socket
 - sys